frenetic-lang/frenetic/guide/NetCore-tutorial.md

 ```
 tcpDstPort 5022 -> 22
 ```
-rewrites the <code>tcpDstPort</code> of packets starting with
-<code>tcpDstPort</code> 5022 to 22.
+rewrites the <code>tcpDstPort</code> of packets from 5022 to 22.

-Now that policies can have an interesting mix of modification and forwarding actions, we need a way to take the outputs of one policy and funnel them in to the inputs of another policy.
-This is exactly what the *sequential composition operator* (<code>;</code>) does.
+Now policies can mix modification and forwarding actions, but we need a way to take the output of one policy and funnel it into the next.
+For this, we use the *sequential composition* operator (<code>;</code>).
 For instance,
 ```
 tcpDstPort 5022 -> 22; fwd(1)
 ```
-modifies the <code>tcpDstPort</code> and then forwards the result of the modification out port 1.
-Note that in this case, we have composed the effect of two actions.
-However, you can use sequential composition to compose the effects of any two policies --- they do not just have to be simple actions.
+rewrites the <code>tcpDstPort</code> and then forwards the modified packets out port 1.
+In this case, we have composed the effects of two actions, but in general you can use sequential composition to compose any two policies.

-We need one more concept in order to be able to write our port-mapper program elegantly:  The <code>pass</code> action.
+We need one more concept in order to write an elegant port-mapper program:
+The <code>pass</code> action.
 This action acts like the identity function on packets.
 In other words, it simply pipes all of its input packets through untouched to its output.
 Hence, <code>pass</code> has the property that both
-<code>pass; P</code> and
-<code>P; pass</code> are exactly the same as just <code>P</code>, for any
+<code>pass; P</code> and <code>P; pass</code> are exactly the same as just
-policy <code>P</code>.
-At first, it seems as though this makes
+<code>P</code>, for any policy <code>P</code>.
+At first, it seems as though
-<code>pass</code> a completely useless construct, but it turns
-out to be essential in combination with other features of NetCore.
+this makes <code>pass</code> a completely useless construct, but it turns out to be essential in combination with other features of NetCore.

 Now, the port translation program:
 ```